Hashem Safieddine: Career

 In 1995, Safieddine was promoted to the Majlis al-Shura (Consultative Assembly), the highest council in Hezbollah, after which he operated under Imad Mughniyeh, until the latter's assassination in 2008.
 He was also appointed head of the Jihad Council.
 The Executive Council, of which he was president, oversees Hezbollah's political, social, and educational activities.

 Until Nasrallah's assassination on 27 September 2024, Safieddine was among the three top leaders of Hezbollah, alongside Nasrallah and Naim Qassem.

 In 2006, Safieddine was cited as a possible successor to Nasrallah for the post of Secretary-General of Hezbollah.

 Safieddine was one of six clerics who were members of the Shura Council of Hezbollah.
 He was the head of the executive council of the group, also known as Shura Tanfiziyah, to which he was elected in the general assembly meeting in July 2001.
 He was one of nine members of the deciding consultative council (Shura al-Qarar), which is the top body of the group.

 In October 2008, Safieddine was elected to succeed Nasrallah as secretary general of Hezbollah in the general meeting.
 He was considered the "number two" figure in the organization.
 His appointment as heir apparent to Nasrallah was supported by Iranians.
 In 2009, Safieddine was again elected to the Shura Council.
 In November 2010, he was appointed Hezbollah's military commander of the Southern Lebanon region.

 In May 2017, Safieddine was designated a Specially Designated Global Terrorist by the U.S. Department of State.
 He was also designated as a terrorist by Saudi Arabia.
 In May 2018, Safieddine and nine other senior Hezbollah figures (including Nasrallah and Naim Qassem) were sanctioned by the U.S. and several of its Arab allies, including Saudi Arabia, the United Arab Emirates, and Bahrain.
 In 2020, the U.S. sanctioned two Lebanon-based companies, Arch Consulting and Meamar Construction, which are both subordinate to the Executive Council of Hezbollah, receive guidance and direction from Safieddine and Sultan Khalifah As'ad, and are accused of concealing money transfers to the accounts of Hezbollah leadership, "while the Lebanese people suffer from inadequate services".

-After Nasrallah was killed in September 2024, Safieddine was in line to succeed him.
+After Nasrallah was killed in September 2024 in an Israeli airstrike on the Hezbollah headquarters, Safieddine was in line to succeed him.
 He was recognized for his similarity to Nasrallah in both appearance and manner of speaking, and for his strong ties with the Iranian regime and the Ayatollah.
 Upon the announcement of Nasrallah's death, Saudi news outlets Al Arabiya and AlHadath reported that Safieddine had been officially designated as his successor, although Hezbollah denied this via Telegram.
 Although Qassem was formally Hezbollah's acting leader, after Nasrallah's death, Safieddine assumed control over the organization.